 Recommended for Christmas Shopping because: With its recent and massive expansion, DS is now home to an abundance of popular brands including Alex and Ani, Anthropologie, Kate Spade & more!

-A.D.'s expert tip: Disney Springs' new parking garages are amazing, but even these and the ample lots can fill at peak times.
+Michelle's expert tip: Disney Springs' parking garages are amazing, but even these can fill at peak times.
 Valet is available.

 Recommended for Christmas Shopping because: Shopping doesn't get more pleasant than when you're perusing the picturesque purveyors of Park Ave.